gustedeveloper/master-frontend-lemoncode/Laboratorio Módulo 4.1 - Frameworks - React/Listado de imágenes/README.md

-# Máster Front End XVII - Laboratorio React "Listado de imágenes"
+# Master Front End XVII - React Laboratory "Image Gallery"

-# Galería de Imágenes con React
+# Image Gallery with React

-Este proyecto es una aplicación web desarrollada con React que permite visualizar y gestionar una galería de imágenes dividida en dos categorías: naturaleza y ciudad.
-La aplicación incluye un carrito de compras funcional y una interfaz de usuario moderna y responsive.
+This project is a web application developed with React that allows users to view and manage an image gallery divided into two categories: nature and city.
+The application includes a functional shopping cart and a modern, responsive user interface.

-## 🚀 Características
+## 🚀 Features

-- Visualización de imágenes en dos categorías: naturaleza y ciudad
+- Image visualization in two categories: nature and city
-- Carrito de compras funcional
+- Functional shopping cart
-- Interfaz de usuario responsive
+- Responsive user interface
-- Navegación intuitiva entre categorías
+- Intuitive navigation between categories
-- Diseño moderno con Material-UI
+- Modern design with Material-UI
-- Gestión de estado con Context API
+- State management with Context API
-- Implementado con TypeScript
+- Implemented with TypeScript

-## 🛠️ Tecnologías Utilizadas
+## 🛠️ Technologies Used

 - React
 - TypeScript